-Kaimahi Kōrero - Kiran Pollock
+Kaimahi Kōrero: Kiran Pollock

 Each year we take on tauira for the summer as part of Ngāti Whātua Ōrākei’s internship programme.
 We had a kōrero with Kiran Pollock, Manager of Toi Tupu & Systems Accountant, who started his mahi with us as an intern back in 2018.